Stepping into the Software 3.0 Era

 }

-In traditional architecture, there's no way for the code to pause and ask.
-It throws an error, makes an arbitrary call, or logs it and moves on.
+In traditional architecture, there's no way to stop the code.
+You have to either throw an exception, make an arbitrary call, or log it and move on.

 Request Agent Processing...